OussamaHaff/oussamahaff_dev/content/posts/00_the_blog_s_readme.md

 caption="To avoid comments plugin that track you, I've made *Github* templates ready for you :)"
 captionPosition="center" >}}

-# What is the tech stack used to build this blog ?
+# What tech stack has been used to build this blog ?
-For optimal speed and security, the blog is built what's called the [*JAM Stack*](https://jamstack.org)
+For optimal speed and security, the blog is built using what's called the [*JAM Stack*](https://jamstack.org)
 - Pages and articles are just markdown files
 - The actual website *HTML* pages are generated using